GoogleCloudPlatform/core-solution-services/README.md

 sb components add terraform_gke_ingress
 ```

-Update the following questions in the promopt:
+Update the following questions in the prompt:
 - Cluster external endpoint IP address?
   - (The IP address will be automatically retrieved)
 - Kubernetes service names in ingress? (comma-separated string)